GianfrancoPiazzolla/Trip-Master/README.md

 `saveLastSettings()` is called automatically in **two distinct scenarios**:

 #### 🔄 1.
-Periodic Autosave During Active Tracking
+Periodic Autosave

-When the user starts a trip via `startTracking()`, a repeating timer is created alongside the GPS poll interval:
+When the app starts, a repeating timer is created alongside the GPS poll interval:

 ```javascript
 autosaveInterval = setInterval(saveLastSettings, 60000);